cg1326/snoot/README.md

 # snoot

 Most dog owners know their pet's routine cold.
-The problem is communicating it — pet sitters get a wall of texts, a rushed verbal handoff, or a notes app screenshot that's already out of date.
+The problem is communicating it, as pet sitters get a wall of texts, a rushed verbal handoff, or a notes app screenshot that's already out of date.

 Snoot is an iOS app for building a shareable dog care guide.
 One link covers feeding, walks, behavior, health, and medications.
 The sitter opens it in any browser, no app required.
-When they arrive, they log the visit — and the owner gets a notification.
+When they arrive, they log the visit, and the owner gets a notification.

 ## What it does